vadaszd/vadaszd.github.io/EventsVsSpans.md

 I hope you agree that the event model could be introduced underneath the OpenTracing API, transparently to already instrumented software.

-Perhaps I have even managed to trick you into wondering how the OpenTracing API could be extened at least to the asynchronous messaging programming models.
+Perhaps I have even managed to trick you into wondering how the OpenTracing API could be extended at least to the asynchronous messaging programming model.